thekofimensah/bestlist-vitara/README.md

 To do:

 Add AI function
-Add cache for lists locally -- every time referesh hapens update teh cache The image bucket in supabase doesn't seem to be working correctly
+Add cache for lists locally -- every time referesh hapens update teh cache -- tried and failed, couldn't get it to work.
+The image bucket in supabase doesn't seem to be working correctly